 Basically, you have two choices:

-- Replace your existing site so that your main website is built using WordPress, or
+- Replace your existing website so that your main website is built with WordPress, or

-- Keep your existing website and add a WordPress blog.
-Your WordPress blog will then be used to drive traffic to your main website.
+- Keep your existing web site and add a WordPress-powered blog.
+Your WordPress blog will then be expertly configured and used to drive traffic to your main website.

-If you choose to keep your existing site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and web hosting, but allows you to fully configure your blog’s settings and customize the look and feel of your existing site using a suitable theme.
+If you choose to keep your existing web site and add a WordPress-driven blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and web hosting, but allows you to fully configure your blog’s settings and customize the design of your existing web site using a closely-matching theme for WordPress.

-To use WordPress for your main website, install the platform in the “root” folder of your domain (i.e. mydomainname.com).
+To use WordPress for your main site, install the software in the “root” folder of your domain name (e.g. mydomainname.com).

-If you have an existing website, then you will want to install WordPress in a subfolder of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory anything you want).
+If you have an existing website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name the subfolder anything you like).

-If you already have a website that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.
+If you have an existing site that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.

 This way: